holochain/holochain-rust/doc/holochain_101/src/zome/define_zome.md

 In the case of Zome development, it was discovered that much code could be saved from being written, by encapsulating it in a macro.

-That is how `define_zome!` came about.
+That is how `#[zome]` came about.
 It is a Rust macro imported from the HDK which must be used for every Zome (unless you read the source code for it yourself and write something that behaves the same way!)

 The following is technically the most minimalistic Zome that could be implemented.
 It does nothing, but still conforms to the expectations Holochain has for a Zome.